TanStack/router/docs/src/pages/docs/api.md

   // The history object to be used internally by react-location
-  // A history will be created automatically if not provided. history?: BrowserHistory | MemoryHistory | HashHistory
+  // A history will be created automatically if not provided. history?: BrowserHistory | MemoryHistory | HashHistory stringifySearch?: SearchSerializer parseSearch?: SearchParser
-  // The basepath prefix for all URLs (not-supported for memory source histories)
-  // Defaults to '/'
-  basepath?: string
-  stringifySearch?: SearchSerializer
-  parseSearch?: SearchParser
 }